QuEraComputing/bloqade-python/README.md

 )
 ```

-This indicates that the follow set of methods and properties will be related to the `detuning` of the Rydberg drive.
+In the code above, `rydberg.detuning` indicates that the following set of methods and properties will be related to the Detuning of the Rydberg drive.
 You can also select `rabi.amplitude` or `rabi.phase`
 To build the amplitude and phase parts of the drive.
-Each driving field can be modulated spatially which is going to be the next set of options.
+Next, we will select the spatial modulation of the driving field.

 ```python
 from bloqade import start